DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 ### Will sensitive information (apart from special category personal data) be collected/processed?
 There are multiple reasons for considering information as sensitive.
-The guiding principle in research data management and making data accessible is "as open as possible, as closed as necessary".

-Reasons for sensitivity (non-comprehensive):
+Reasons for sensitivity (non-exhaustive):
 * National security
 * Export control regulations
 * Intellectual Property Rights (IPR)